 Rohrbach Library (more info)

 While you do not need your KU ID card to gain access to the library, you do need it to borrow items.
 Your card is not activated as a library card until you visit the Circulation Desk and have them swipe it.

 When you open an account with PSECU, our on-campus banking partner, you have the option of using your KU ID Card as an ATM card.
 Just take your KU Card to PSECU's e-center in McFarland Student Union and ask them to encode it for you.
 Then you can use it at any PSECU ATM, including two on campus.

 Admission to Activities

-The KU Shuttle runs three loops: two on-campus, so you'll never have to wait long for the next bus; and one off campus through town down to the Weis Markets shopping center and back.
+The KU Shuttle runs three loops: two on-campus, so you will never have to wait long for the next bus; and one off-campus through town down to the Weis Markets shopping center and back.
 At night, a bus runs a single loop on- and off-campus to get you where you need to go.
-Just show the driver your card and you're good to go.
+Just show the driver your card and you are good to go.